aualbert/kino/src/primitives.typ

   }
 }

-/// Add waiting time in current or specified block.
+/// Add waiting time in the current or specified block.
 #let wait(
   /// -> int
   block: -1,